-Today I’m going to show you how I was able to increase the organic traffic of my client’s Shopify store.
+Today I’m going to show you how to SEO your Shopify store.

 The crazy thing is, I did it without creating new content.